groucho75/alo-easymail/readme.txt

 == Changelog ==

 = 2.5.05 =
+* Added: an option to enable/disable tracking pixel in newsletters
 * Fixed: wp_create_user() now does not add email to unsubscribed table
 * Added: compatibility with qTranslate-forks plugins: zTranslate, qTranslate Plus, qTranslate X
 * Added: email recipients now have the 'name <email>' format in TO field in newsletters and activation emails